refact0r/gradenight/README.md

 # studentvue

-A better looking and easier to use version of StudentVue using [StudentVue.js](https://github.com/StudentVue/StudentVue.js).
+A better looking and easier to use version of StudentVue using [StudentVue.js](https://github.com/StudentVue/StudentVue.js) and [Sveltekit](https://kit.svelte.dev).

 This app stores your login info as a cookie in your browser and nowhere else.
-If you don't trust me, feel free to fork and run it yourself.
+If you don't trust me, feel free to fork and run it yourself on netlify or vercel.

 ## features
 - clean design